Homoclinic bifurcation in Morse-Novikov theory, a doubling phenomenon: Homoclinic bifurcation, orientation and character

-We recall that every germ of isotopy of the holonomy $H_0$ lifts to a deformation of $X_0$ (compare the solution of inequation (\ref{trans})).
-Then, we are free to choose the holonomy so that $s\mapsto a^-(X_s)\in\Si^-$ crosses $E^\phi$ transversely at time $s=0$ and $a^+(X_s)$ moves in $\Si^+$ (in order to guarantee $X_s\in \S_g$).
+We recall that every germ of isotopy of the holonomy $H_0$ lifts to a deformation of $X_0$.
+Then, we are free to choose the holonomy so that $s\mapsto a^-(X_s)\in\Si^-$ crosses the non-empty equator $E^\phi$ transversely at time $s=0$.
 Thus, we are done.
+For a similar reason, the equation $ \om_\psi(X)= 0$ of the { $\phi$-axis} $\S_g^\phi$ is regular.